Send a 3D model by link with in-browser viewing

 Start the transfer

 Drop the file on the send page.
-No sign-up for a standard free send.
+No account required for standard free sending.

 - 03